jmccu2010/thedocs/index.md

 ---

 Hi there, I’m Jack and I’ve built this site to be a placeholder where I can show off projects that I’m interested in.
 I’ve been in the IT sector for nearly 15 years.
-I started off as a support desk representative, and now I’m a product engineer.
+I started off as a support desk representative, and now I’m a product engineer..

 My current job role requires me to test and develop solutions to problems, once a solution has been found, it’s deployed to production using GitHub or Microsoft Intune.
 During testing and development, I get to break technology to understand cause and effect.
 I find this exciting.